seriouslag/SeriousFaux/README.md

 I wanted to keep the project going and hopefully make a few changes to the project.
 Here we go!

-I'm planning on removing the Google Analytics snippits put here by the origional creator.
+I've removed the Google Analytics snippits put here by the origional creator.
+If you find any, including and `ga()` method calls, remove them!